-The technical information in this report that relates to the Mbengué Gold Project has been previously reported by the Company in compliance with JORC 2012 on 8 August 2018, 14 November 2018 and 6 December 2018.
-The Company confirms that it is not aware of any new information or data that materially affects the information included in these earlier market announcements.
+The technical information in this report that relates to the M'bengué Gold Project has been previously reported by the Company in compliance with JORC 2012 on various dates between 8 August 2018 and 21 August 2019.
+The technical information in this report that relates to the Gonsan Gold Project and the Eburnea Gold Project has been previously reported by the Company in compliance with JORC 2012 on 23 January 2018 and 29 May 2018.
+The Company confirms that it is not aware of any new information or data that materially affects the information included in any of these earlier market announcements.